RoyElkabetz/CityLearn-MAD-CATS/README.md

 We implement and use:

 - Uniform-Cost Search algorithm (a type of tree-search), which is a modified [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm), to find the next optimal action for each building.
-- Various predictors to predict the net consumption of each building for the next time frame (1 or 24 hrs)
+- Various predictors to predict the net consumption of each building for the next time frame ($1$ or $24$h)
 - Battery model to translate action to change in battery's state.
-- Local (instantaneous) estimation of the utility function to guide the search.
 - Depth-selective search, where the search is performed only on specified levels of the tree, and the rest is bridged by steps among which the action is uniformly divided.
-- Some utility terms are global.
-Namely, they are effected by the actions of all the buildings in the district.
+- Instantaneous approximation of the total utility function that is formally calculated only after complete episode (year).
+Moreover, some of the utility terms are global (affected by the actions of all the buildings in the district).
-  We use decentralized controllers, where each building is taking actions to optimize local reward function.
+  However, we use decentralized controllers, where each building takes actions to optimize the local reward function.
   Therefore, a local estimation of the global utility is established and used to guide the search for each agent.
-- Residual corrections between the sum of local trajectories and the global optimal behavior are taken care of by the last agent.
-  This is done by a simple heuristic, where it optimizes a global utility with the sum of net consumptions (modified with the planned actions).
+- Residual corrections between the sum of local trajectories and the optimal global behavior are taken care of by the last agent.
+This is done by a simple heuristic, which optimizes a global utility with the sum of net consumptions (modified with the planned actions).

 ##### Etymology
 Let's break down the name of the repository:
 MAD CATS (Multi-Agent Distributed Control with Adequate Tree-Search)
 - `CityLearn` is the name of the challenge, referring to the fact that there is a collective (city) learning goal.
-- `Multi-Agent` is the type of problem, referring to the same thing basically.
+- `Multi-Agent` is the type of problem that basically refers to the same thing.
-- `Distributed Control` refers to the fact that the actions are performed in a distributed manner, i.e., each agent has its own policy and own search tree which is independent of others.
+- `Distributed Control` refers to the fact that the actions are performed in a distributed manner, i.e., each agent has its own policy and search tree, which is independent of others.
 - `Adequate Tree-Search` refers to the uniform-cost tree-search algorithm we use to solve the problem, with its extra spices that contribute efficiency, e.g., depth-selective search and non-uniform action space discretization, and to the fact that it is based on a battery model we employed, and use mixed decision-makers for